 To really see as much as possible at Vatican City, we recommend you wake up EARLY.
 The Basilica opens its doors at 7 am, so head there first, as early as you can bear, and be astonished by the largest church in the world, which includes masterpieces by Michelangelo and Bernini.

 Once you’ve finished admiring the basilica, head back outside and take a good look at St. Peter’s Square, an enormous and gorgeous piazza with rows of colonnades that were designed to perfection.

 2. The Vatican Museums and the Sistine Chapel [9 am – 12 pm]

 Next up, head straight to the Vatican Museums as soon as the doors open.
 Remember to pre-book your skip-the-line tickets online beforehand, as there could be a lengthy queue, and you’re not guaranteed entry.

 It’s no secret that the Vatican Museums are massive, containing over 9 miles and 70,000 works of art.
 You definitely won’t be able to see it all in one day, so plan your tour carefully, lest you get overwhelmed.

 One thing everyone can agree on is that the Sistine Chapel is unmissable.
 It’s usually one of the last areas people see before leaving the museum, but if you’re really eager, you can take an alternative path and head there first.

-Leaving the Vatican City you’ll come across the brown, circular structure that is Castel Sant’Angelo, Rome’s famous castle.
+Leaving Vatican City, you’ll come across the brown, circular structure that is Castel Sant’Angelo, Rome’s famous castle.
 This massive building is composed of layers upon layers of history, and it’s been everything from a prison to a mausoleum.

-Head across the Tiber River over the beautiful Bridge of Angels and, once you get to the other side, look back for a last look at the stately castle framed by the angelic statues.
+Head across the Tiber River over the beautiful Bridge of Angels, and once you get to the other side, look back for a last look at the stately castle framed by angelic statues.

 If you want an after-lunch treat, grab a gelato from one of the many gelaterias surrounding the square to make the experience even better.